-Senior living analytics solution is a powerful tool that can be used to improve the senior living industry in a number of ways.
+Senior living analytics solution can be used to improve the senior living industry in a number of ways.
 By understanding the needs of residents, staff, and regulators, senior living providers can use data to make better decisions about everything from marketing to staffing to care planning.

 Analytics for the senior living industry can help senior living operators meet this demand by providing them with the insights they need to operate more efficiently and effectively.